Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Results

 \subsection{Item-Respondent Map Interpretation}

-To better understand how both respondents and items align across the latent or logit scale, we examined Item-Respondent maps for each of the seven dimensions.
-These visualizations place 12 respondents on the right side according to their proficiency estimates ($\theta$) and items with their thresholds on the middle, and the distribution of the raters on the left, providing a direct comparison of rater ability and item difficulty.
+To better understand how both respondents and items align across the latent or logit scale, we examined Item-Respondent maps for each of the six dimensions.
+These visualizations place a total of 44 respondents (humans and VLMs) on the left side as distribution plots according to their proficiency estimates ($\theta$), logits being in the middle (y-axis), and items with their thresholds on the right, providing a direct comparison of rater ability and item difficulty.
 Items were ordered by their threshold 2 logits in non-decreasing order.

-Each item is associated with two thresholds.
-Threshold 1 represents the point where a respondent has a 50$\%$ chance of assigning a score of 0 (distal agreement) versus a score of 1 (adjacent agreement) or 2 (exact agreement).
-Threshold 2 represents the point where a respondent has a 50$\%$ chance of assigning either 0 or 1 versus a score of 2.
-When a respondent’s location aligns with a threshold, this marks the level of difficulty where they are equally likely to move from one level of agreement to the next.
-The dotted horizontal lines, cut points, drawn across the maps allow us to see, at a glance, which respondents align with which item thresholds.
-Items falling below a respondent’s location on the cut points can be considered easier for that respondent to achieve exact agreement, while those above represent harder items.